nfcpy/nfcpy/docs/examples/handover-test.rst

    Run test number *N*.
 This option may be given more than once.

-   1. *Connect and disconnect.* Verify that the remote device has a connection handover server running and a client can open and close a connection with the server.
+   1. *Connect and Disconnect.* Verify that the remote device has a connection handover server running and a client can open and close a connection with the server.
-   2. *Connect and reconnect.* Verify that the handover server accepts a subsequent connection after a first one was established and released.
+   2. *Connect and Reconnect.* Verify that the handover server accepts a subsequent connection after a first one was established and released.
-   3. *Empty handover request.* Verify that the handover server responds to a handover request without alternative carriers with a handover select message that also has no alternative carriers.
+   3. *Empty Handover Request.* Verify that the handover server responds to a handover request without alternative carriers with a handover select message that also has no alternative carriers.
+   4. *One Bluetooth Carrier* Send a single Bluetooth alternative carrier and verify that the remote server responds with a single Bluetooth carrier.
+Only applicable if the remote device has Bluetooth technology.
+The expected carrier power state is either "active" or "activating".
+The Bluetooth Local Name, Secure Simple Pairing Hash C and Randomizer R, Class of Device and one or more Service Class UUID attributes are expected unless the `--quirks` option flag is set.

 .. option:: --quirks